-short years-and those future L. Jetton.
-Mr. Elliott has been in charge!
-The Board of Supervisors apcitizens will be taking their part Bottom row: Billie, 7 years, of the Munday office since it proved the following applica- in affairs.
-They are, left to right son of Mr. and Mrs. Curtis Howwas established in 1940 and has tions: for soil conservation as top row: Bobby, 2 years, son of ard; Francis, 5 years, daughter served as representative in this sistance; J. C. Tibbett, W. E. Mc.
-Mr. and Mrs. Alton Ward; Le of Mr. and Mrs. V. H. Orsak; Neill farm south of Munday, Roy, 9 years, son of Mr. and Travis, 3 years, son of Mr. and master of ceremonies and will Mrs. Curtis Howard; Jerry, 8 Mrs. Gene Floyd.
+The Board of Supervisors ap- citizens will be taking their part | Bottom row: Billie, 7 years, quet tables and decorations will of the Munday office since it proved the following applica- in affairs.
+They are, left to right son of Mr. and Mrs. Curtis Howwas established in 1940 and has tions: for soil conservation as top row: Bobby, 2 years, son of ard; Francis, 5 years, daughter plors and arrangement. served as representative in this sistance; J. C. Tibbett, W. E. Mc.
+Mr. and Mrs. Alton Ward; Le. of Mr. and Mrs. V. H. Orsak; Leland Hannah will serve as Neill farm south of Munday, Roy, 9 years, son of Mr. and Travis, 3 years, son of Mr. and master of ceremonies and will